rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-migration-tool.md

 - **Applies to:** Administrator
 - **Difficulty:** Moderate
+- **Time needed:** Up to several hours, depending on how much data is migrated
 - **Tools required:** Cloud Office Control Panel access, DNS host Administrator access

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).